-- Creating a stigma-free environment - Maintaining privacy and confidentiality (outside the chain of Academy support) - Encouraging students to seek help - Ensuring that the physical and mental safety of Academy students is a priority
+- Creating a stigma-free environment - Maintaining privacy and confidentiality (outside the chain of Academy support) - Encouraging students to seek help - Ensuring that the physical and mental safety of Academy students is a priority - Covering the fees associated with the certified Crisis Counsellor, to a maximum of two sessions.

 - 1. Students who are experiencing difficulties as a result of a traumatic event or experience are encouraged to speak, when possible, to an OLS Academy staff member at their earliest convenience - 2.
-A student who has spoken to an OLS Academy staff member will be referred to the Academy Director at which point, the Academy Director will contact the Academy's Crisis Counsellor - 3.
-Staff and students, who observe a student who is exhibiting "at-risk" behavior, suicidal gestures or is known to have contemplated suicide will be referred to the Academy Director at which point, the Academy Director will contact the Academy's Crisis Counsellor
+A student who has spoken to an OLS Academy staff member will be referred to the Academy Director at which point, the Academy Director will contact the Academy's Crisis Counsellor

-- 4. Students who are in crisis and in immediate need for Critical Incident Stress Management (CISM) can navigate via a web browser to their Student WorkSpace and initiate a CISM activation as follows: - a.
+- 3. Staff and students, who observe a student who is exhibiting "at-risk" behavior, suicidal gestures or is known to have contemplated suicide will be referred to the Academy Director at which point, the Academy Director will contact the Academy's Crisis Counsellor - 4.
+Students who are in crisis and in immediate need for Critical Incident Stress Management (CISM) can navigate via a web browser to their Student WorkSpace and initiate a CISM activation as follows: - a.
 Once on the Student WorkSpace, the student will click the "Emergency Mental Health Button." - b.
-They will then be directed to page where they will be asked to input their preferred contact number. - c.
+They will then be directed to the appropriate page where they will be asked to input their preferred contact number. - c.
 This page also contains a statement reminding the student that they "are not alone" and provides them with contact information for the Academy and the New Brunswick Mental Health Crisis Line.
 (The New Brunswick Mental Health Crisis Line is monitored 24/7 and includes a Live Chat function.) - d.
 Once the student inputs their phone number, they will click ACTIVATE. - e.
 The Academy will then receive an email notification that a CISM Activation has been requested and the CISM counsellor will be tasked to follow-up with the student without delay. - 5.
 All crisis counselling services provided are on a voluntary basis and it remains the student's decision whether or not to seek the services.
 If a student does not seek the provided counselling services, OLS Academy will make efforts to reach out to the student to encourage him/her to do so. - 6.
 In the event of a medical emergency, 911 may be called if required.
-In the event that a student is sent to the hospital, the students emergency contact provided at enrollment will be notified.
+In the event that a student is sent to the hospital, the student's emergency contact person will be notified.

-Policy No.: 2122-10.2 Policy Title: Privacy Policy Effective Date: August 2021 Latest Review Date: May 2023
+Policy No.: 2122-10.2 Policy Title: Privacy Policy Effective Date: August 2021 Latest Review Date: July 2024